Food & Agriculture

 While the Mediterranean diet was one of the first plant-based diets, variations on vegetarianism and vegan diets have been emerging.
 In the last ten years, evidence indicates that plant-based diets have significant health advantages over diets with animal proteins.
 A plant-based diet results in better regulation of insulin, a healthier microbiome, and an optimal balance of nutrients that can effectively prevent or reverse the pathologies that lead to many chronic metabolic disorders.

 Eating a nutritious diet means eating whole foods and avoiding highly processed foods.
-This dietary approach can effectively address the complex issues of obesity, chronic illness, and malnutrition and can lead to a healthier, more resilient, more productive population.
+This dietary approach can effectively address the complex issues of obesity, chronic illness, and malnutrition and can lead to a healthier, more resilient, and more productive population.

 USDA Certified Organic

-Any farmers or gardener can use a pest management approach that avoids toxic chemicals called Integrated Pest Management (IPM).
+Any farmer or gardener can use a pest management approach that avoids toxic chemicals called Integrated Pest Management (IPM).
 The IPM Institute of America provides detailed information on how to engage in IPM strategies.

 Nursing Actions Regarding Pesticides

-- Nurses can help to increase demand for organic farming by choosing organic food products and by encouraging institutions, like hospitals, schools, and colleges/universities, to purchase organic food whenever possible.
+• Nurses can help to increase demand for organic farming by choosing organic food products and by encouraging institutions, like hospitals, schools, and colleges/universities, to purchase organic food whenever possible.
 Health Care Without Harm has a wonderful Healthy Foods Program that can provide information and support to nurses who want to change hospital food purchasing policies.

-- Nurses can advocate for pesticide policies that promote healthy crops, healthy people, and healthy ecosystems.
+• Nurses can advocate for pesticide policies that promote healthy crops, healthy people, and healthy ecosystems.
 CNEHJ works closely with the coalition Californians for Pesticide Reform to advocate for reduction/elimination of harmful pesticide use, farmworker/community “right to know” about pesticide exposures, and full-disclosure labeling for pesticides.